Doxuno

 CONFIDENTIAL INFORMATION

-"Confidential Information" means any non-public information disclosed by the Disclosing Party to the Receiving Party, in any form or medium, that is designated as confidential or that a reasonable person would consider confidential given the nature of the information and the circumstances of disclosure.
-This includes, without limitation, business plans, financial data, technical specifications, customer lists, pricing, personnel data, and proprietary methods.
+"Confidential Information" means any non-public information disclosed by each party to the other party, in any form or medium (including oral, written, electronic, visual, or observed), that is designated as confidential or that a reasonable person would consider confidential given the nature of the information and the circumstances of disclosure.
+This includes, without limitation, business plans, financial data, technical specifications, source code, customer lists, pricing, supplier information, marketing strategies, personnel data, and proprietary methods and processes.
+Information constituting a Trade Secret under Australian equity law (doctrine of breach of confidence) — including source code, algorithms, proprietary formulas, customer pricing models, and process know-how — is separately protected under the Term clause below.
+Personal Information (as defined in section 6 of the Privacy Act 1988 (Cth)) that is included in any Confidential Information is also subject to the additional obligations set out in the Privacy and Personal Information clause below.

 3.